Bubbles (video game): Reception

 The game's inclusion in Williams Arcade's Greatest Hits was met with a mixed response from gaming publications.
 A reviewer for Maximum: The Video Game Magazine called Bubbles "easily forgettable" and excluded it from their praise of the compilation.
 Tommy Glide of GamePro magazine described the title as an extra inclusion, calling it "unique but mundane".
 In reviewing the Sega Genesis version of the anthology, which did not include Bubbles, the four Electronic Gaming Monthly reviewers questioned the reason behind the omission.
 Rich Leadbetter of Sega Saturn Magazine reviewed the Saturn version of the compilation, Midway Presents Arcade's Greatest Hits, and argued that Bubbles, though obscure, is solidly entertaining.
 Writing a review of Midway's Greatest Arcade Hits Volume 1 for GamesMaster magazine, Robin Alway did not consider Bubbles an "all-time classic" and described it as an inferior inclusion.

+Bubbles also met a mixed response in retrospective reviews.
+In his book of early video game history, Mark Wolf noted that Bubbles felt "unorthodox" when compared to modern gameplay conventions.
+He attributed this to "rapid innovation" that took place in the golden age of arcade video games before most conventions were established.
+Wolf also described it as an "offbeat and less-known experiment".
+Author John Sellers listed the title among the weirder arcade games released.
+In the Shacknews Arcade Corner series, Greg Burke called the gameplay "addicting" and fun to play in modern times.
+He attributed the game's mixed reception to a "lack of decent sound effects" and described the title as "underrated".
+Retro Gamers Darran Jones described the game as engrossing and obscure, and he expressed disappointment that few people remember it.